 To provide effective and useful information to IAEM members at all levels regarding research and trends on diversity and inclusion that can improve the delivery of concepts, communications and services to different populations.

 The IAEM-USA Diversity Ad Hoc Committee welcomes new members from the emergency management community, private sector and educational institutions.
-IAEM members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee’s important work.
-You must be a member of IAEM in good standing to join the committee.
-IAEM members may easily retrieve the committee leadership email addresses by downloading the complete list.
+IAEM-USA members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee's important work.
+Members may retrieve leadership email addresses by searching the membership directory.